 Remove the old spark plug and replace it with a new spark plug that is gapped to the manufacturer’s specification.
 Hold off on attaching the spark plug wire.
 You want to leave it unattached until you have completed servicing your Stihl chainsaw.

-10. Clean the Cooling System and Air Intake on a Stihl Chainsaw
+10. Clean the Cooling System and Air Intake

 The engine can overheat and shut down when it gets hot due to debris and dirt clogging the air passageways.
 When air can’t circulate around the engine to keep it cool, your Stihl chainsaw will overheat which can result in potential engine damage.